crispinbevin/foodPageUI/README.md

 ```

 I was provided with their API documentation and asked to build a barebones system that lets a user create account, login, and view food products.

-I did this using REACT and Tailwind CSS library for styling.

 Login page UI. the graphics went on the left side hence the space.